The Graduate School

 A postdoctoral fellow has the following privileges:

-• may take 6 credits in spring and fall semesters, 4 credits per summer session without tuition
+• May take 6 credits in spring and fall semesters, 4 credits per summer session without tuition

-• is eligible to purchase an employee parking permit
+• Is eligible to purchase an employee parking permit

-• is eligible for other employee benefits available to regular employees, including annual and sick leave, as well as health, dental, and life insurances
+• Is eligible for other employee benefits available to regular employees, including annual and sick leave, as well as health, dental, and life insurances

-• may purchase athletic tickets, activity tickets, and gymnasium privileges
+• May purchase athletic tickets, activity tickets, and gymnasium privileges

-• is eligible for library privileges
+• Is eligible for library privileges

 The University recognizes and supports the concept of off-campus study and research as a valuable experience for graduate students.
 These experiences may take the form of internships, intensive study of specialized techniques with personnel at other institutions, and conducting research at specialized research facilities.
 Arrangements for such off-campus activities should be made with the student’s committee and the graduate dean and should represent opportunities not normally available at this university.
 When the bulk of a student’s research is to be conducted off-campus, both on- and off-campus advisors should be appointed and periodic meetings with the student’s committee held to ensure timely progress.
 Such opportunities offer students considerable flexibility in their training and promote valuable contacts between the student, the university, industry, and research institutions.
 Students are encouraged to pursue these opportunities with their advisors and the graduate dean.